 My beloved was taking a few precious hours away from work to do a spot of sightseeing.
 While I’ve visited all Paris’s major attractions at least once, my beloved has not.
 He wanted to see inside Notre Dame but swiftly changed his mind when he saw the 300 metre long queue – maybe next time.
 Instead we admired its intricate exterior Gothic carvings before continuing our walk.

-Instead, we visited his favourite museum and enjoyed a fabulous exhibit of treasures from the Second French Empire, a time of tremendous wealth in France where it was de rigeur to flaunt said riches.
+Instead, we visited one of his favourite museums and enjoyed a fabulous exhibit of treasures from the Second French Empire, a time of tremendous wealth in France where it was de rigeur to flaunt said riches.
 The other was of the works of Frederic Bazille, an impressionist who hob nobbed with the likes of Monet, Renoir and Sisley but tragically died too young, leaving a small but beautiful body of work.

 After our dose of culture we strolled back to the hotel to enjoy a reviving cuppa.
 The hotel had already endeared itself to me by giving us a room upgrade.
 It then exceeded my expectations with a complimentary bottle of my favourite beverage.
 It will be deservedly receiving a glowing report.
 We spent the evening in the hotel bar enjoying a jazz concert before retiring for a great night’s sleep.